GerbenBeintema/gym-unbalanced-disk/README.md

 1. Install the usb drivers using the instructions in `WindowsDcscUSB/`.
 2. Install MATLAB python engine.
 [See matlabworks](https://nl.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)

+If you installed python through anaconda, look for anaconda prompt in the start menu and run it in administrator mode to install the Matlab python engine.

 ## Basic use of simulation

 ```